kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-ape-coin.md

 <li>A decentralized cryptocurrency only on paper</li>
 <li>Few functionalities implemented so far</li>
 </ul>
+<h4>Is Apecoin a good investment</h4>
+<p>Despite their extreme pain, bear markets often provide investors with meaningful investment opportunities.
+There is perhaps no better example of a sensible investment opportunity than the ApeCoin (APE), the token of the Bored Ape Yacht Club (BAYC).&nbsp;A token based on the NFT model was launched by Yuga Labs in March, quickly becoming one of the largest cryptocurrencies related to NFTs in the world.</p>
+<p>Over the last two months, ApeCoin has suffered a shocking 90 percent decline (from its all-time high).&nbsp;Otherside, Yuga Labs' largest project to date, has greatly influenced the development of the token.&nbsp;Users can use their NFTs as avatars in this extensive metaverse role-playing game.&nbsp;The APE token provides the backbone of Otherside and serves as both a currency and a governance token.</p>
+<p>There are favorable conditions for the Otherside game and the APE.&nbsp;To make this a reality, Yuga is working closely with Animoca brands, the current king of the metaverse.&nbsp;In addition to the strong duo behind the token, it has more potential than nearly any other alternative currency due to its artificially depressed price.</p>
+<h4><strong>What will Apecoin be worth?&nbsp;</strong></h4>
+<p>ApeCoin may be a particularly attractive investment option for long-term investors with a strong belief in the success of Yuga Labs and the Metaverse genre in general.&nbsp;APE's preliminary reserve price is difficult to predict.&nbsp;It is possible that soil formation has already been completed.&nbsp;There is a possibility that APE will continue to fall for a few more months before it begins to rise again.&nbsp;There has been a significant amount of volatility in the APE market, making it even more difficult to predict the future direction of the market.</p>
+<p>There have been highs of about $27.50 and lows of about $3.20 in the few months this stock has been trading.&nbsp;The metaverse trend continues to flourish, and Yuga Labs and Animoca Brands are developing a great metaverse game, it is difficult to believe that APE will not reach new all-time highs in the future.&nbsp;In the long run, if both of these conditions hold true, then APE could turn out to be the most profitable altcoin investment of the year.</p>
+<h4><strong>Will ApeCoin rise?</strong></h4>
+<p>In the near future, ApeCoin may be able to reach its all-time high, but this will not be so easy as it is with many other altcoins.&nbsp;It would appear that the high of approximately $27.50 (depending on the stock market) is not entirely natural.&nbsp;Due to the imprint Otherside of the NFT, the price was greatly inflated.&nbsp;Rather than using Ethereum to handle the expensive sale, Yuga Labs chose to use ApeCoin.&nbsp;Due to a large amount of APE being purchased to participate in the sale, the price of the APE increased significantly.</p>
+<p>In addition, the sale resulted in an artificial drop in price following the conclusion of the sale.&nbsp;There were many prospects who had already purchased APEs but did not have sufficient funds to pay the high transaction fees (more than $6,000, not including the cost of the coin).&nbsp;There were many who were unable to do anything else with the token.
+Therefore, they decided to sell it for whatever price they could find, causing the price to significantly decline.&nbsp;Yuga Labs has carefully planned the future of the token in order to ensure its success.&nbsp;Choosing to sell in ApeCoin rather than in Ethereum seemed to be a completely irrational decision.</p>
+<p>The total number of Otherside NFTs sold by Yuga was approximately 55,000.
+Yuga demanded 305 APE per NFT in public sales.&nbsp;Miners who possessed a Bored Ape or a Mutant Ape were able to receive their APE through the free airdrop.&nbsp;In the days leading up to the sale, most people bought them on the open market for more than $20.&nbsp;For a price of $20, the cost of each NFT would be more than $6,000, more than two Ethereum at the time.&nbsp;Approximately 75 million ApeCoins were generated through the sale.&nbsp;Instead of charging 1 ETH per NFT, the company could charge 2 ETH instead.&nbsp;The decision only makes sense if comprehensive plans have already been developed for the future support of APE.&nbsp;APE will likely be much more than merely a governance token, though it is difficult to determine what exactly that means.</p>
+<h4><strong>Does Apecoin have potential in the long run?</strong></h4>
+<p>ApeCoin is clearly not as secure an investment over the long term as Ethereum and Bitcoin, which are more established cryptocurrencies.&nbsp;Even so, its relatively small size makes it more likely to become a "moonshot."&nbsp;It is likely that ApeCoin is a valuable investment for the long term in the metaverse.&nbsp;The company has several significant advantages over its competitors.&nbsp;Yuga Labs is one of the largest start-up companies in the field of NFTs and Metaverse.&nbsp;APE appears to be very committed to helping Otherside succeed, and it appears to have the resources to do so.</p>
 <h4 id="15">FAQ</h4>
 <div class="schema-faq-code" itemscope="" itemtype="https://schema.org/FAQPage">
     <div itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question" class="faq-question">